vermilion4/youtube_clone/README.md

 - Clicking on any movie image would lead to the video page for that particular movie
 - The Logo and Home menu on the sidebar lead back to the landing page
+- User can subscribe and unsubscribe on the single video page

 [Live Link](https://vermilion4.github.io/youtube_clone)